pip-services/pip-services-docs/content/en/conceptual/building_blocks/concurrency/_index.md

 - NullLock: Dummy lock implementation with no real effect.
 - MemoryLock: Lock used to synchronize the execution of a process using shared memory.
 - RedisLock: Distributed lock that is implemented based on the Redis in-memory database.
-- MemcachedLock: Distributed lock that is implemented based on Memcached’s caching service.
+- MemcachedLock: Distributed lock that is implemented based on Memcached's caching service.

 ### References
 For more information about connectivity see: